raleel/cfi-srd-pt/0005_Skills.md

 # Chapter 5: Skills

 Skills are divided into two categories: Standard and Professional.
-All characters have the same set of Standard Skills.
-Professional Skills differ between individual characters and reflect expertise developed within a career and, to a certain extent, their culture.
-Despite these distinctions, Standard and Professional Skills work in the same way.
+All characters have the same set of Perícias Comuns.
+Perícias Profissionais differ between individual characters and reflect expertise developed within a career and, to a certain extent, their culture.
+Despite these distinctions, Standard and Perícias Profissionais work in the same way.

 ---
 ## How Skills Work